Updated: May 2026

 The Hybrid Strategy: Why Not Both?

 Many people use both account types strategically rather than choosing one.
-This aligns with how a properly structured banking system works — different accounts serve different functions.
+This aligns with how a properly structured banking system works — different accounts serve different functions and the combined approach often produces better outcomes than either alone.

 A Common Two-Account Setup